Our makers.

 Some stallholders exhibit for the full weekend, whilst others join us for a single day making each of our craft fairs truly unique.

-Here are just a few of our makers.
+Here are just a few of the makers who attended our markets in 2022 and 2023.

 • A self taught artist, Karen uses alcohol ink pens and drops of neat alcohol to create vibrant floral pieces.